valtbarbos/pipecat/RUN.md

-# Running Pipecat Locally with Docker & GPU
+# Running SOTA Pipecat Locally with Docker & GPU

 This guide details the local Docker implementation for running a fully GPU-accelerated Pipecat conversational AI agent.
-The setup is designed for privacy and performance, running all inference (ASR, LLM, TTS) locally on your machine, with "State Of The Art" (SOTA) features for interruption and natural turn-taking.
+The setup is designed for privacy, performance, and "State Of The Art" (SOTA) agentic capabilities, including **Long-term Memory** and **Tool Usage**.

 ## Architecture